 If your level of English is good (e.g. IELTS 7.5 + or equivalent), the classes will probably not be suitable for you.

 How are the courses organised?

-We run two courses that cover the most important English language and academic literacy skills in both Semester 1 and Semester 2.
+We offer courses that cover the most important English language and academic literacy skills.
 The content is based on feedback collected from student surveys and focus groups.

 For Semester 1 in 2021/22 ELS classes will primarily take place in face-to-face classroom based lessons.
 Some classes may also take place onl

 How will ELS work if teaching takes place online?